osuosl-cookbooks/osl-php/README.md

     <td>path</td>
     <td align="center">String</td>
      <td align="center">Name</td>
-    <td>Path to place ini file</td>
+    <td>Path to place ini file.</td>
     <td>true</td>
   </tr>
   <tr>
     <td>options</td>
     <td align="center">Hash</td>
     <td align="center"><code>{}</code></td>
     <td>A hash for configuring the ini file.
-A basic hash with keys and values of type string will render the file with 'key'='value'.
-Nesting a basic hash so the key is string and the value is another hash will create a section with the string as the name, and the hash value will render with 'key'='value'</td>
+A basic hash with keys and values of type String will be rendered as <code>'key'='value'</code> in the file.
+Nesting a basic hash so the key is type String and the value is another hash will create a section with the key as the name and the value as the section contents, still in the <code>'subkey'='subvalue'</code> format.</td>
     <td>true</td>
   </tr>
   <tr>
     <td>mode</td>
     <td align="center">String</td>
     <td align="center">'0644'</td>
-    <td>Unix file mode of ini file</td>
+    <td>Unix file mode of ini file.</td>
     <td>false</td>
   </tr>
 </table>